Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

 ### Interfacing with `noflag` I/O

-Now that we understand how to output bytes to the serial console, lets output to the `noflag` device at `0xf146`.
+Now that we understand how to output bytes to the serial console, let's output to the `noflag` device at `0xf146`.
 It would be great to be able to debug this somehow, and I didn't figure out how to attach `gdb` to the VM running in the container.
 Luckily the `noflag.sh` script already has handy debug variable that's set to `false`.
-So I set that to true, and rebuilt the VM:
+So I set that to true, and rebuilt the container:
 `DEBUG=true`